babarrett/g80-9009/method-1-yangdigi-controller.md

 as #/~ which I have next to my enter key.

 A: Please write that key in the format according to http://tkg.io/#help

+---
+### Videos:

+* Working G80-9009HAU to Windows pad (Surface?) key test and typing.
+Uses yangdigi controller. https://v.qq.com/x/page/v019406oqmc.html
+* Demo of Yang conversion.
+Using Windows pad (surface?)
+Same as above, but "Flash." https://www.xiaobaiban.net/video/play-JESdXA5_2B0eZvfsKGvp6tqRccTMcF3jPN.htm
+Video Description: be the world's first change this stuff it, giant keyboard.
+Did not destroy any one button, take the hole board made a master control, connected to the original 9009 above the two keyboard use.

+### Photos:

+* Geekhack, Easy AVR USB Keyboard Firmware and Keymapper.
+Actually the start of *yangdigi's* Pro Micro and mux. yangdigi's "rats nest" photos of early development of his controller. https://geekhack.org/index.php?topic=51252.1650